goauthentik/authentik/website/docs/installation/monitoring.md

 Configure your monitoring software to send requests to `/-/health/live/`, which will return a `HTTP 204` response as long as authentik is running.
 You can also send HTTP requests to `/-/health/ready/`, which will return `HTTP 204` if both PostgreSQL and Redis connections can be/have been established correctly.

+Updated in version ___: In previous versions, these endpoints returned an `HTTP 204` response.

 ## Worker monitoring

 The worker container can be monitored by running `ak healthcheck` in the worker container.
 This will ping the worker and ensure it can communicate with redis as required.